 1. Start with a headline that makes it very clear what type of role you’re seeking.

 Notice I did not say “Start with an Objective statement.”
 Those statements are old hat.
 Instead, right under the contact information at the top, place a headline that immediately establishes what job you’re applying for.
 It could be the target job title, e.g., Senior Software Engineer, or a more generic phrase such as Customer Support Professional.

 This is particularly crucial if you’ve held varying jobs in the past.
 Maybe you’ve been an Account Executive, a Sales Engineer, and a Business Development Manager.
 Make sure the person reading the resume knows that their Outside Sales Representative role is your current target.

-What are the top five things that make you stand out as a must-meet candidate?
+What are the top five things about you that make you stand out as a must-meet candidate?
 Ask yourself questions like “Why did my last employer hire me?
 What’s the key factor that makes me successful?
 Do I have qualifications that are hard to find?
-Questions like this will help you identify your unique selling proposition or key selling points, and that’s the kind of content you want in your summary.
+Questions like this will help you identify your unique selling proposition/key selling points, and that’s the kind of content you want in your summary.